-Drench groups are the 'chemical families' of drenches and some groups contain a number of drench actives.
-For example, the Benzimidazole group has the following actives: fenbendazole, oxfendazole and albendazole.
-When resistance is present for one of these actives, it is likely to be present for all other actives within the same group.
+Drench groups are the ‘chemical families’ of drenches and some groups contain a number of drench actives.
+For example the Benzimidazole group has the following actives: fenbendazole, oxfendazole, albendazole.
+When resistance is present for one of these actives, it is likely present for all other actives within the same group.

-Selection for drench resistance happens when worms in the animal are exposed to a drench.
-Initially, there may be very few worms that survive the treatment (perhaps as few as 1 in a million), but these resistant worms lay eggs and their offspring constitute an increasing proportion of the worm population.
-In this way, each treatment causes an increase in drench resistance because only resistant worms survive to reproduce.
+Selection for drench resistance happens when worms in the goat are exposed to a drench.
+Initially, there may be very few worms that survive the treatment (perhaps as few as 1 in 100,000) but these resistant worms lay eggs and their offspring constitute an increasing proportion of the worm population.
+In this way each treatment causes an increase in drench resistance because only resistant worms survive to reproduce.

 Resistance may develop faster with more drenching and use of persistent products.
 Drench resistance is unlikely to be reversible, so not using a drench for a while will not permanently result in the worm population becoming susceptible again.
 While ever drenches are being used, drench resistance cannot be prevented, but the rate at which it occurs can be greatly reduced.